laphuhao/Bankruptcy-Prediction-Project/README.md

 The purpose of a predictive model that tries to foresee bankruptcy is to combine various econometric parameters that can effectively gauge a company's financial state and enable management to take pre-emptive measures that can potentially help avoid any financial distress to the company.

-In this project, I have employed some of the most widely used classification algorithms for this project namely;
+In this project, I have employed some of the most widely used classification algorithms for this project namely

 1. **`Logistic Regression`**
 2. **`Decision Tree`**